rust-lang/nomicon/src/other-reprs.md

 ## repr(transparent)

-This can only be used on structs with a single non-zero-sized field (there may be additional zero-sized fields).
-The effect is that the layout and ABI of the whole struct is guaranteed to be the same as that one field.
+This can only be used on structs with a single non-zero-sized field or enums with only one non-zero-sized field (there may be additional zero-sized fields).
+The effect is that the layout and ABI of the whole struct/enum is guaranteed to be the same as that one field.

+> NOTE: There's a `transparent_unions` nightly feature to apply `repr(transparent)` to unions,
+> but it hasn't been stabilized due to design concerns.
+See the [tracking issue][issue-60405] for more details.

-The goal is to make it possible to transmute between the single field and the struct.
+The goal is to make it possible to transmute between the single field and the struct/enum.
 An example of that is [`UnsafeCell`], which can be transmuted into the type it wraps ([`UnsafeCell`] also uses the unstable [no_niche][no-niche-pull], so its ABI is not actually guaranteed to be the same when nested in other types).

-Also, passing the struct through FFI where the inner field type is expected on the other side is guaranteed to work.
-In particular, this is necessary for `struct Foo(f32)` to always have the same ABI as `f32`.
+Also, passing the struct/enum through FFI where the inner field type is expected on the other side is guaranteed to work.
+In particular, this is necessary for `struct Foo(f32)` or `enum Foo { Bar(f32) }` to always have the same ABI as `f32`.

 This repr is only considered part of the public ABI of a type if either the single field is `pub`, or if its layout is documented in prose.
 Otherwise, the layout should not be relied upon by other crates.

-More details are in the [RFC][rfc-transparent].
+More details are in the [RFC 1758][rfc-transparent] and the [RFC 2645][rfc-transparent-unions-enums].

 ## repr(u*), repr(i*)